Airbus A220: Operational history

 By January 2025 the global A220 fleet of 389 aircraft had completed more than 1,440,000 flights over 2,500,000 block hours on more than 1,500 routes to 470 destinations with 98.8% operational reliability.
 In March, Airbus investigated corrosion issues on a "limited number" of A220s, affecting some passenger seat fittings and wing components, including the wing fairing, which does not pose an immediate safety concern.
 In mid-April, an A220-300 from Egypt Air's former fleet was being dismantled as part of an agreement between lessor Azorra and Delta Material Services to supply spare parts for the repair of Delta's A220 fleet and other international airlines, where the engines were also leased to Delta.
-By April, the global A220 fleet of 406 aircraft had completed more than 1,540,000 flights over 2,690,000 block hours on more than 1,600 routes to 470 destinations with 98.9% operational reliability.
 On 11 September, Papua New Guinea's flag carrier, Air Niugini, became the 25th A220 operator, strengthening the position in the Asia-Pacific market.
 The A220-300, nicknamed "People's Balus", was specially painted to commemorate the country's 50th anniversary and the delivery to Port Moresby International Airport marked the beginning of Air Niugini's fleet modernisation programme, with eight A220-100s ordered directly from Airbus and three A220-300s leased from Azorra.